billwheatley/provision-desktop/README.md

 This directory is not required if you have no `rpms` outside a repo.

-Note: currently the is no automated upgrade of local rpms, see [issue #14](https://github.com/billwheatley/provision-desktop/issues/14)
+Note: currently there is no automated upgrade of local rpms, see [issue #14](https://github.com/billwheatley/provision-desktop/issues/14)

 ### Pop / Ubuntu